Hamiltonian cycles for the square of the augmentation graphs and Gray codes for restricted permutations and ascent sequences: A Hamiltonian cycle for the square of the augmentation graph

-{\rm (A3)} the element $00 \cdots 01$, the last entry is $1$ and the rest of entries are all $0$, appears next to $10 \cdots 01$, the first and the last entries are $1$ and the rest of entries are all $0$;
+{\rm (A3)} the element $00 \cdots 01$, the last entry is $1$ and the rest of the entries are all $0$, appears next to $10 \cdots 01$, the first and the last entries are $1$ and the rest of the entries are all $0$;